 Excel’s Pivot Table is an effective tool for sorting and grouping data.
 Generally speaking, pivot tables add an extra grand total field when it displays the dataset.
 However, this may sometimes be irrelevant and you may want to remove it altogether.
 Keeping this in mind, this article shows 4 ways how to remove grand total from pivot table.

-4 Ways to Remove Grand Total from Pivot Table
+How to Remove Grand Total from Pivot Table: 4 Ways

 Throughout this article, we’ll consider the following dataset in B4:D14 cells which shows the Item names, their Category, and the Sales in USD.
 Therefore, without further delay, let’s see each method one by one.

-Here, we have used Microsoft Excel 365 version, you may use any other version according to your convenience.
+Here, we have used the Microsoft 365 version, you may use any other version according to your convenience.

 Method-1: Using Design Tool to Remove Grand Total from Pivot Table